Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Sensitivity to Calibration Dataset Sources

-In Sec.~\ref{sec:stage2}, we construct \emph{unsafe prototypes} using unsafe text queries generated by GPT-4.
-To test whether the query source impacts RAS performance, we also sample an equal number of unsafe queries from the Anthropic Red Teaming Dataset \citep{ganguli2022red}.
-As shown in Tab.\ref{tab:prototype_ablation}, both sources yield substantial reductions in attack success rates while preserving general task performance.
-The differences between them are marginal, indicating that RAS is robust to the choice of query source when constructing \emph{unsafe prototypes}.
+In Sec.~3.3, we construct \emph{unsafe prototypes} using unsafe text queries generated by GPT-4.
+To verify that \method is agnostic to the source of unsafe queries, we compare \emph{unsafe prototypes} constructed from other unsafe text datasets, including the LLM Red Teaming Dataset \cite{llm_redteam_2024} and the I-Malicious Dataset \cite{bianchi2024safetytuned}.
+As shown in Tab.~\ref{tab:prototype_ablation}, the three sources yield comparable performance in terms of both safety and utility.
+This indicates that \method is robust to the choice of query source when constructing \emph{unsafe prototypes}, as prototypes are intended to capture the model’s behavior in response to unsafe queries rather than the source-specific characteristics of queries.
+Therefore, any query source containing sufficiently unsafe instructions is suitable for constructing \emph{unsafe prototypes}.